Literary Organisations

 Dunedin-based Natural History New Zealand are producers of excellent environmental documentaries on a global scale, and are highly regarded as expert storytellers with state-of-the-art production facilities and a global distribution network.
 Every month the Dunedin Public Libraries run free film screenings to enable local audiences to view some of the city’s finest innovative films produced by NHNZ.

-OCTAGON COLLECTIVE/DOG WITH TWO TAILS POETRY READINGS
+OCTAGON POETRY COLLECTIVE'S MONTHLY READINGS

 READ NZ TE POU MURAMURA